SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/create-view.md

     * If you selected **Project**, the history list of projects is displayed.

     * If you selected **Resource**, a list of resource groups in your organization is displayed.
-This list is defined in SuperOffice Settings and maintenance.
+This list is defined in Settings and maintenance.
 Select **All** to see all the resources in your organization.

 1. Select the users/resources you require and click the right arrow ( ![icon][img2] ) to add them to the pane on the right.
 You can also select users and resources individually by double-clicking them.